 When the claim was submitted under our customer’s auto policy, the carrier automatically opened a claim under the umbrella policy.
 Why?
 They also know a claim of this severity will equal high medical bills.

 At last look, the claim was opened for the entire policy limit of $250,000 per person bodily injury and another $100,000 under the umbrella.
 Fuzzy about the details of a personal umbrella?
-You can read our article What Is Personal Umbrella Insurance and How Does it Work to get up to speed.
+Read our article What Does Personal Umbrella Insurance Cover and How Does it Work to get up to speed.

-The 3 reasons you need personal umbrella insurance if you have a teenage driver
+The 3 reasons you need Ohio personal umbrella insurance if you have a teenage driver

 1) In the absence of that personal umbrella policy, the insured would have had to pay that $100,000 out of pocket.
 WHAT?????
 Yep, a policy limit is a limit.
 So if the accident is bad enough that it uses up the limit, once that limit is reached the insurance company’s obligation is finished.
 They can walk away and you are left to pay the balance out of your own pocket.